wangxj12/LumiRAG-IR/rlhf/docs/RL_training.md

 ## 1. Introduction

-This document provides instructions for Decoupled Advantage Policy Optimization (DAPO) reinforcement learning for the Yuan3.0 Flash model.
+This document provides instructions for Dynamic sAmpling Policy Optimization (DAPO) reinforcement learning for the Yuan3.0 Flash model.

-The reinforcement learning training of Yuan3.0 Flash adopts the Decoupled Advantage Policy Optimization (DAPO) framework at its core.
+The reinforcement learning training of Yuan3.0 Flash adopts the Dynamic sAmpling Policy Optimization (DAPO) framework at its core.
 It simultaneously supports multiple preference optimization strategies such as GSPO (General-Sum Preference Optimization) and SAPO (Strategy-Aware Preference Optimization).
 It can flexibly adapt to training data of varying length scales (4K/16K) and provides a robust mechanism for handling ultra-long inputs.

 ## 2. Usage